-Summary of the Wholesale Units features Responsible Entity Australian Unity Funds Management Limited - Investment Manager Australian Unity Funds Management Limited - Unit class Wholesale Units - APIR code AUS0112AU - Distribution reinvestment plan Available Section 7 Unit pricing Daily Unit prices are generally calculated each business day.
-Section 7 Distribution payments Quarterly Distributions are generally paid quarterly and are generally sourced from funds from operations and net realised capital gains only.
+Summary of the Wholesale Units features Responsible Entity Australian Unity Funds Management Limited - Investment Manager Australian Unity Funds Management Limited - Unit class Wholesale Units - APIR code AUS0112AU - Distribution reinvestment plan Available Section 6 Regular Savings Plan Available Section 4 Unit pricing Daily Unit prices are generally calculated each business day.
+Section 6 Distribution payments Quarterly Distributions are generally paid quarterly and are generally sourced from funds from operations and net realised capital gains only.
 The distribution policy is aligned to the ongoing earning capacity of the Trust.
 Although it is not our intention to pay distributions from other sources, we may do so if we consider it to be in the interests of our investors (for example if rental income is reduced unexpectedly).
-Section 7 Withdrawals In normal operating conditions, a quarterly withdrawal facility (up to maximum of 2.5% of the net asset value of Wholesale Units on issue each quarter) is available to Wholesale Unit holders, which will normally be paid within five business days of the end of the quarter.
+Section 6 Withdrawals Quarterly In normal operating conditions, a quarterly withdrawal facility (up to maximum of 2.5% of the net asset value of Wholesale Units on issue each quarter) is available to Wholesale Unit holders, which will normally be paid within five business days of the end of the quarter.
 If requested withdrawal amounts exceed 2.5% of the net asset value of Wholesale Units on issue, withdrawals may be met on a pro-rata basis.
-Northwest litigation settlement withdrawal arrangements As per the Trust's announcements on 10 July and 21 July 2023, the litigation between Northwest Healthcare Australia RE Limited (as trustee of NWH Australia Hold Trust No. 2) (Northwest) and AUFM as responsible entity for the Trust has been settled.
-Under the Settlement Deed, AUFM has agreed to work in good faith to assist Northwest and its affiliate, Reco Indfund Private Limited to divest their Units by 30 June 2024.
-As part of this assistance, the August 2023 quarterly withdrawal facility was increased from 2.5% to 5.0% (of the value of the Trust's Retail Units and Wholesale Units).
-The quarterly withdrawal facility closing on or around 28 November 2023 may also be increased to permit the withdrawal of at least 3% of the value of the Trust's Retail Units and Wholesale Units on issue for that quarter.
-Sections 3 and 6 Summary of the Wholesale Units fees and costs Tiered base management fee The base management fee is: 0.65% pa of the average Gross Asset Value (GAV) of the Trust's under \$2 billion.
+Sections 5 Summary of the Wholesale Units fees and costs Tiered base management fee The base management fee is: 0.65% pa of the average Gross Asset Value (GAV) of the Trust's under \$2 billion.
 0.50% pa of the average GAV of the of the Trust's above \$2 billion to \$4 billion.
 0.40% pa of the average GAV of the Trust's above \$4 billion.
-Section 9 Recoverable expenses Estimated to be 0.13% p.a. of the average GAV of the Wholesale Units of the Trust based on the financial year ending 30 June 2023.
-Indirect Costs Estimated to be 0.00% of the average GAV of the Wholesale Units of the Trust for the year to 30 June 2023.
-Transaction costs Estimated to be 0.79% p.a. of the average GAV of the Wholesale Unit of the Trust for the year to 30 June 2023.
-Buy-sell spread Buy: 1.00% Sell: 0.50%
+Section 8 Recoverable expenses Estimated to be 0.17% p.a. of the average GAV of the Wholesale Units of the Trust based on the financial year ending 30 June 2024.
+Indirect Costs Estimated to be 0.00% of the average GAV of the Wholesale Units of the Trust for the year to 30 June 2024.
+Transaction costs Estimated to be 0.14% p.a. of the average GAV of the Wholesale Unit of the Trust for the year to 30 June 2024.
+Buy-sell spread Buy: 0.50% Sell: 0.50%